pallets/click/README.rst

 .. code-block:: text

     $ python hello.py --count=3
-    Your name: John
+    Your name: Click
-    Hello John!
+    Hello, Click!
-    Hello John!
+    Hello, Click!
-    Hello John!
+    Hello, Click!

 Donate
 ------

-The Pallets organization develops and supports Flask and the libraries it uses.
+The Pallets organization develops and supports Click and other popular packages.
 In order to grow the community of contributors and users, and allow the maintainers to devote more time to the projects, `please donate today`_.